How to Survive an Apocalypse

 TICKETS: RESERVED $15 for adults, $12 for children under 18 and seniors for either Kayak or Apocalypse or see both with a special FLEX PASS for only $25!

-SPECIAL EVENT: On Saturday the 19th at 5 pm (between the two shows) there will be a special panel discussion on climate change with special guest speakers.
-This event will be free to those holding a ticket to one of the plays and $7 for those who are not attending a performance.
+SPECIAL EVENT: On Saturday the 19th at 4:30pm (between the two shows) there will be a special panel discussion on climate change with special guest speakers.
+This event will be free.
 Sign up and join us!

 The Donation – by Jordan Hall